Vertebra: Everything you need to know (Anatomy and pathologies)

 Number of vertebrae

-There are 33 vertebrae at the level of the spine.
-Their juxtaposition forms the vertebral column, also called the spine.
+There are 33 vertebrae in the spine.
+Their juxtaposition forms the spinal column, also called the spine.
 They are separated as follows:

 • 7 cervical vertebrae